drakecl/drakecl.github.io/index.md

 ## Papers

 <b>Carolyn L. Drake</b>, J. Runnoe, et. al., "Preliminary Census of LISA-type Error Volumes using SDSS Photo-
-metery", in prep, expected Dec 2024
+metery", in prep, expected Fall 2025

 Daniel A. Dale and Kristin R. Anderson and Louis M. Bran and Isaiah S. Cox and <b>Carolyn L. Drake</b> and Nathan J. Lee and Jacob D. Pilawa and F. Alexander Slane and Susana Soto and Emily I. Jensen and Jessica